alan-turing-institute/data-safe-haven/processes/provider-overview.md

 -----------------

-Some data requires a physical security layer around not just the data centre, but the physical Environment users use to connect to it.
+Some data requires a physical security layer around not just the data centre, but the physical space users are in when they connect to it.

 We distinguish three levels of physical security for research spaces: